spatialos/CppBlankProject/README.md

 spatial local launch --runtime_version=14.5.4
 ```

+> **Windows users**
+>
+> It is strongly recommended that you invoke `spatial worker build` directly from a bash terminal, e.g. git bash.
+The command executes shell scripts internally, which are likely to fail when invoked from other types of terminals.

 To connect a new instance of the "External" worker type to a running local deployment (after `spatial local launch`):

 ```